CONTAINER SHIPPING - FCLFULL CONTAINER LOAD

 Costs associated with customs finding restricted items in the cargo

-Cost associated with delays due to unexpected government actions, strikes and weather, among others.
+Cost associated with delays due to unexpected government actions, pandemics, strikes and weather, among others.

-Costs associated with an inaccurate inventory, incorrect piece count, or poor loading.
+Costs due to an inaccurate inventory, incorrect piece count, or poor loading.

 Costs resulting from last minute itinerary or inventory changes.